 - EFTPOS (linked to a transaction account): EFTPOS allows you to pay for items electronically using your bank debit card and a PIN number to access money from your transaction account.
 It is available at most stores and restaurants.
 You can also withdraw cash through EFTPOS at some stores (including supermarkets and petrol stations).

 - Credit cards (linked to a credit account): Credit cards allow you to make purchases and pay for them at a later time, usually with interest.
 Credit cards are accepted for most payments in Australia, in stores, restaurants, online and over the phone.
 The most commonly accepted cards are Visa, MasterCard and American Express.

 - Credit debit cards (linked to a credit debit account): Visa or MasterCard debit cards allow you to use money in your own account to pay for items through both EFTPOS and credit systems.
 They act in the same way as a credit card (allowing you to make payments online, over the phone and in places where EFTPOS is not accepted), but use your own money rather than credit.

-- Cheques (linked to a transactional account): Some people request a personal cheque book in addition to a debit card to make purchases using money from their transactional account.
-Cheques are accepted for payment in only some circumstances — typically for larger payments such as a rental bond for accommodation.
-If you do not have a personal cheque book, you can still make a cheque payment by going into a bank branch and requesting a bank cheque.
+- Cheques (linked to a transaction account): Some people request a personal cheque book in addition to a debit card to make purchases using money from their transaction account.
+Cheques are accepted for payment in some circumstances — typically for larger payments such as a rental bond for accommodation.
+If you do not have a personal cheque book, you can still make a cheque payment using money from your transaction account by going into a bank branch and requesting a bank cheque.